Our top free resource

 This comprehensive estate planning kit helps you protect your family and establish your legacy.
 FREE!Download My Kit

 Your treasures like valuable antiques, stamp and coin collections, works of art, cars, boats, and other personal property can make suitable charitable gifts today or after your lifetime.
 The financial benefits of the gift depend on whether AFSC can use the property in a way that is related to our mission.

 Related use property—e.g., a piece of artwork donated to an art museum—is deductible at the full fair market value.
 Any other property is deemed nonrelated use property and the deduction would be limited to the lesser of fair market value or your tax basis in the property.

 If the federal income tax charitable deduction claimed for a gift of tangible personal property exceeds $5,000, you must obtain an appraisal from a qualified appraiser and submit a special IRS form with the tax return on which the deduction is claimed.

 An outright gift.
-This allows you to benefit AFSC today and receive a federal income tax charitable deduction when you itemize.
+This allows you to benefit our work today and receive a federal income tax charitable deduction if you itemize.

 A charitable remainder trust.
 You may be able to contribute tangible personal property to a charitable remainder trust.
 If you or a family member is an income beneficiary, you will receive a federal income tax charitable deduction when the property is sold.
 An additional contribution of cash or appreciated securities is recommended to cover expenses until the tangible personal property is sold.

 A donor advised fund.
 Gifts to donor advised funds are not limited to cash and securities.
-Tangible personal property such as valuable antiques, stamp and coin collections, art, cars and boats may be able to be gifted and sold to benefit your fund.
+Tangible personal property such as valuable antiques, stamp, and coin collections, art, cars, and boats may be able to be gifted and sold to benefit your fund.